Wanted: One Movie & TV Organizer to Rule Them All

 Admittedly, this is a First World Problem and a bit silly to anguish over.
 Yet, I suspect that I’m not alone in my frustrations with the solutions available today.

 My current setup relies on four apps: IMDb, EpisodeCalendar, JustWatch, and Rotten Tomatoes.
-All of these services are available both on the web and on mobile devices.
+All of these services are available on both the web and mobile devices.

 IMDb

-I use IMDb to create and manage my primary watch queue for movies (but not for TV shows).
+I use IMDb to manage my movie watch queue.
+(I use a different app for TV shows.)
 I mostly use the web app, but the iOS app is equally handy.

-IMDb has a robust Lists feature, which you can use if you are a registered user.
-The app is a great place to keep your movie list(s) because it shows you a lot of data at a glance — everything from the movie’s basic meta info to its IMDb star rating and Metacritic Metascore.
-And if you click on the title, you can view ALL of the info about the movie on its “reference view” details page.
+IMDb is a great place to keep movie lists because each item includes a bunch of data at a glance — everything from the movie’s basic meta info to its IMDb star rating and Metacritic Metascore.
+And if you click on the title, you can view all of the details about the movie on its “reference view” page.

-The other key feature of IMDb lists is the custom notes field, something that is difficult to find in other services.
-For each entry on your list, you can add whatever personal comments you’d like.
-Sometimes, I enter reminders of why I added the movie to my list (e.g. for Jindua, I have noted that it is a Canadian Indian movie that my wife watched on a flight).
-I also note whether I’ve added the movie to my JustWatch Watchlist (more on that later).
+Another key feature of IMDb lists is the custom notes field, functionality difficult to find in other services.
+For each title on your list, you can add whatever personal comments you’d like.
+I usually add a note indicating where the movie is available to stream (e.g., “Netflix” or “Paramount+”).
+Sometimes, I add a reminder of why I added the movie to my list.

-As much as I like IMDb for managing my movie watch lists, the service comes up short in two key areas.
+As much as I like IMDb for managing my movie watch queue, the service comes up short in two key areas.

-2. IMDb does not provide the Tomatometer score from Rotten Tomatoes, which is my favorite source for reviews and evaluation.
+- IMDb doesn’t provide the Tomatometer score from Rotten Tomatoes, which is my favorite source for reviews and evaluations.

 IMDb (Internet Movie Database) also has data about TV series.
 However, I don’t use IMDb at all for managing my TV watch list.